Calculations of embodied and operational carbon of double and triple glazed windows

 - While buildings become increasingly better insulated and the energy mix used to heat and cool buildings is gradually decarbonised, the payback times may become longer.
 Yet considering the lifetime[v] of a glazing product and the reduction in CO2 emissions from glass manufacturing, triple glazed windows are likely to continue generating more CO2 savings throughout their lifetime in the coming decades.

-These findings show that high-performance triple glazed windows offer benefits in terms of reduced operational CO2 emissions that largely outweigh the incremental embodied CO2 emissions compared to high-performance double glazed windows.
+These findings show that high-performance triple glazed windows offer benefits in terms of reduced operational CO2 emissions that outweigh the incremental embodied CO2 emissions compared to high-performance double glazed windows in most situations.

 When appropriate in a building considering the region’s climate, expected energy savings, thermal comfort considerations, etc., high-performance triple glazed windows will contribute to reduced CO2 emissions throughout the life cycles of both windows and buildings.